terraform-providers/terraform-provider-opc/website/docs/r/opc_compute_vpn_endpoint_v2.html.markdown

 * `ike_identifier` - (Optional) The Internet Key Exchange (IKE) ID.
 If you don't specify a value, the default value is the public IP address of the cloud gateway.

-* `pfs_flag` - (Optional) Boolean specificying whether Perfect Forward Secrecy is enabled.
+* `require_perfect_forward_secrecy` - (Optional) Boolean specificying whether Perfect Forward Secrecy is enabled.
 Set to true by default.

 * `phase_one_settings` - (Optional) Settings for the phase one protocol (IKE).
 Phase One Settings are detailed below.